gustavomonente/evennia-docs/docs/Continuous-Integration.md

-One of the advantages of Evennia over traditional MUSH development systems is that Evennia is capable of integrating into enterprise level integration environments and source control.
+capable of integrating into enterprise level integration environments and source control.
 Because of this, it can also be the subject of automation for additional convenience, allowing a more streamlined development environment.